EleonoraAmico/Calibration_EBT3/README.md

 This suggests that further investigation is needed to determine the most suitable metric for selecting the best model.
 Users are encouraged to analyze the fitting results carefully and consider additional criteria, such as function interpretability and physical meaning, when choosing the most appropriate calibration function.
 The provided plotting methods can be useful for visually inspecting the fits and validating model selection.

-## Documentation

-The full documentation for this project is available in the `docs` folder.
-You can view it by opening the `index.html` file in your browser.

-If you want to build the documentation locally, you can use Sphinx.
-Simply navigate to the `docs` folder and run:

-`bash
-sphinx-build -b html . _build`

 ## Project Overview